 This stand securely holds the Ki Pro Mini upright on a desk, shelf, or any flat surface.
 A right angle power cable is provided for easy connection between the standard Ki Pro power supply and the Ki Pro Mini.

 In This Manual

-Chapter 1 is the introduction you're reading, listing features, box contents, and system requirements.
+Chapter 1: Lists features, box contents, and system requirements.

-Chapter 2 gets you started with Ki Pro Mini, introducing the operator side controls and connector side features.
+Chapter 2: Introduces the operator side controls and connector side features.